 Top of the list of benefits of a mirrorless camera is the EVF, or Electronic ViewFinder.
 This means that when you look through the camera’s viewfinder, you see an electronic representation of the scene (rather than the actual scene when looking through a piece of glass in an optical viewfinder).

-Due to the amount of tech that’s packed into mirrorless cameras, they do start off a little more pricey than other compact cameras or entry-level dSLRs.
+Due to the amount of tech that’s packed into mirrorless cameras, they do start off a little more pricey than other compact cameras (such as these sub $300 point and shoot cameras) or entry-level dSLRs.
 However, investing in a mirrorless will set your teenager in good stead for several years, and not require frequent costly updates.

 Type: Mirrorless Compact Camera